Zoom: Manage Automatic Live Transcription

 The University of Minnesota's Zoom web conferencing includes a feature that uses automatic transcription to turn the spoken word into text, in real-time.
 It should be used for accessibility, but not for accommodation (learn more about accessibility vs accommodation).

-Note: The Automatic Live Transcription feature does not work with breakout rooms, or in the Zoom for Linux app.
+Note: The Automatic Live Transcription feature does not work with breakout rooms.

 In this article:

 - Tips for Meetings with Automatic Live Transcription Enabled

 - System Campus Disability Resource Center (DRC) Contacts